hedgehogqa/fsharp-hedgehog/README.md

 ## NuGet

-There isn't much here yet, but `dotnet-jack` can be published on NuGet once it's in a usable state.
+There isn't much here yet, but Jack can be published on NuGet once it's in a usable state.

 ## Versioning

-`dotnet-jack` follows [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) once it’s in a usable state.
+Jack follows [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) once it’s in a usable state.

 ## Credits

-The idea behind `dotnet-jack` originates from [`purescript-jack`](https://github.com/jystic/purescript-jack/) in PureScript and [`disorder-jack`](https://github.com/ambiata/disorder.hs/tree/master/disorder-jack/) in Haskell.
+The idea behind the F# version of Jack originates from [`purescript-jack`](https://github.com/jystic/purescript-jack/) in PureScript and [`disorder-jack`](https://github.com/ambiata/disorder.hs/tree/master/disorder-jack/) in Haskell.